CosmWasm/docs-deprecated/docs/intro/editing-escrow-contract.md

 }
 ```

-Note that `Params` encodes much information from the blockchain direction, the `Context` in other terms [__I don't really understand this sentence__].
+Note that `Params` encodes a lot of information from the blockchain, essentially providing the `Context`.
 This is validated data and can be trusted to compare any messages against.
-Refer to [the standard cosmwasm types](https://github.com/confio/cosmwasm/blob/master/src/types.rs#L3-L36) for any references you want to add to the environment.
+Refer to [the standard cosmwasm types](https://github.com/confio/cosmwasm/blob/master/src/types.rs#L3-L36) for references to all the available types in the environment.

 ## Adding a New Message